I am really happy to announce that my professional genealogist consulting doors are once again open!

 This area of professional genetic genealogy was unheard of just a few years ago.
 It’s called by different names including forensic genealogy (which can also be used to describe the heir research referred to above) and investigative genealogy.
 A genetic genealogist working in this area usually works for law enforcement directly, or a company that assists law enforcement.
 It is a highly specialised area of genetic genealogy where the genealogist works to identify either an unidentified body – usually a victim of homicide, suicide or unexplained circumstances – or they try to identify a possible suspect in a homicide or other serious violent criminal matter.

 So there you have it – this is just my take on what a professional genealogist can do for you.
-The good news is I can assist with almost everything on this list, so if I’ve whetted your appetite and you want to know more, please do head to my consulting page for more information and two easy methods to request a quotation or discuss your needs with me.
+The good news is I can assist with almost everything on this list, so if I’ve whetted your appetite and you want to know more, please do head to my consulting page for more information.